devversion/ng-trello/docs/step-6.md

 <!--
  Add the `cdkDropList` directive and bind it to the talks array.
 We want to connect all talk drop lists through their ids.
-We could also use template variables, but ids are more convenient and less code here.
+We could also use template variables, but ids are more convenient and less code in this case.
  -->
 <div class="card-list-content"
      cdkDropList